Full Query Logging in Apache Cassandra® 4.0

 Full Query logging is disabled by default in Cassandra.
 There are two ways to configure full query logging: dynamically using nodetool or statically using cassandra.yaml.

 A configuration using nodetool overrides a configuration defined in cassandra.yaml and does not persist across server restarts.

-cassandra.yaml file are used to configure full query logging:
+The following properties under the full_query_logging_options section in the cassandra.yaml file are used to configure full query logging:

 - log_dir: Enable full query logging by setting this property to an existing directory location.